 Inflatable pontoon boats have transformed the way we exercise, vacation, and have fun outdoors.

 For years kayaks were thought of as the ultimate recreation boat, but the top spot has been challenged by inflatable boats which are preferred by a lot of families.
 If you love the outdoors, these boats have lots to offer campers, RV enthusiasts, families and thrill seekers over the more traditional kayak.

 Inflatable pontoon boats are often referred to as ‘pack boats’.
 What does this mean?
 They’re designed to be very lightweight and portable, with the pontoon sections easily and effortlessly fitting into a pack (about the size of a medium bag) for simple transportation.

-Keen hikers will find it easy to fit the inflatable sections into a carry pack, while campers will usually have no trouble adding the floats and frame into the back of the car or RV.
+Keen hikers can fit the inflatable sections into a carry pack, while campers will usually have no trouble adding the floats and frame into the back of the car or RV.

 A small, compact pontoon is an attractive option when space is an issue.

 Their lightweight nature allows these boats to be used for a variety of purposes, and gives you more options than a regular kayak.
 In more isolated locations, for example, and for exhilarating watersports.